KNagaVivek/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 ## Session properties

-With a IBM watsonx.data, or Presto cluster, you can [set session properties](https://prestodb.io/docs/current/sql/set-session.html) to modify the current configuration for your user session.
+With a IBM watsonx.data SaaS/Software, or Presto cluster, you can [set session properties](https://prestodb.io/docs/current/sql/set-session.html) to modify the current configuration for your user session.

 To temporarily adjust session properties for a specific dbt model or a group of models, use a [dbt hook](/reference/resource-configs/pre-hook-post-hook).
 For example: